Spanglish

-Spanglish (a portmanteau of the words "Spanish" and "English") is any language variety (such as a contact dialect, hybrid language, pidgin, or creole language) that results from conversationally combining Spanish and English.
-The term is mostly used in the United States and refers to a blend of the words and grammar of the two languages.
+Spanglish (a blend of the words "Spanish" and "English") is any language variety (such as a contact dialect, hybrid language, pidgin, or creole language) that results from conversationally combining Spanish and English.
+The term is mostly used in the United States and in Puerto Rico.
+It refers to a blend of the words and grammar of Spanish and English.
 More narrowly, Spanglish can specifically mean a variety of Spanish with heavy use of English loanwords.

-Since different Spanglish arises independently in different regions of varying degrees of bilingualism, it reflects the locally spoken varieties of English and Spanish.
+Since Spanglish may arise independently in different regions with varying degrees of bilingualism, it reflects the locally spoken varieties of English and Spanish.
 Different forms of Spanglish are not necessarily mutually intelligible.

-The term Spanglish is first recorded in 1933.
+The term Spanglish was first recorded in 1933.
 It corresponds to the Spanish terms Espanglish (from Español + English, introduced by the Puerto Rican poet Salvador Tió in the late 1940s), Ingléspañol (from Inglés + Español), and Inglañol (Inglés + Español).
-Other colloquial portmanteau words for Spanglish are Spenglish (recorded from 1967) and Spinglish (from 1970).
-In Mexican and Chicano Spanish the common term for "Spanglish" is "Pocho".

 Definitions

 There is no single, universal definition of Spanglish.
 The term Spanglish has been used in reference to the following phenomena, all of which are distinct from each other: